nuuuwan/lk_parliament_docs/tests/data/en.md

             ii. where the waiver of irrecoverable revenue or other Government dues not falling within the provisions of paragraph ( a ) of this section and subparagraph (i) of this paragraph,
                 - authority of the Secretary to the Treasury shall be sought.
     4. Details of actions, authority limits, timelines and guidance on investigation, reporting, recovery and write- off of a loss or damage shall be provided in the manner as may be prescribed.
-        - PART XII
+XII.
     - S TATE  O WNED  E NTERPRISES
 55. The provisions of this Part shall apply to State-Owned Enterprises as specified in subparagraph (iii) of paragraph ( a ) of subsection (2) of section 3.
     - Application of the provisions of this Part
 56. The Minister of Finance shall have the power to -